Machine Learning to assess astrophysical origin of gravitational waves triggers: Dataset, Features Selection, and Hyperparameters Optimization

 In this work, the dataset consists of triggers produced by the MBTA pipeline during the O3 data acquisition campaign, which is divided into two sub-runs: O3a (1 April 2019 15:00 UTC - 1 October 2019 15:00 UTC) and O3b (1 November 2019 15:00 UTC - 27 March 2020 17:00 UTC).
 We focus on HL-Von coincidence triggers, defined as those produced by MBTA when all the three interferometers --- Hanford (H), Livingstone (L) and Virgo (V) --- were simultaneously operational (i.e. in science mode and acquiring data).
 Coincidences are identified when both H and L triggers satisfy the condition $\rho_{H}, \rho_{L} > \rho_{\text{min}} = 4.5$, and the time difference between the two falls within the predefined coincidence window.
 For these events, the SNR of Virgo $\rho_V$, is also recorded.
 Triggers are labeled as injection-associated if a pipeline trigger occurs within the window $[-80, +40]$ms of the injection time.
 Among all such triggers, the loudest one (i.e., the one with the highest $\rho$) is selected and labeled as a signal trigger.
 For real astrophysical events, we use the double-coincidence HL triggers provided by MBTA and reported in the GWTC-2.1 and GWTC-3.0 catalogs.
 The corresponding trigger counts and dataset composition are summarized in Table I.

 To achieve optimal performance from a classifier, it is common practice to use balanced dataset.
 A balanced dataset contains an equal --- or at least compatible --- number of samples for each class.
 In our case, the two calsses are 'noise' and 'injections'.
-While it is possible to train a classifier on an imbalanced dataset, with number of injections reflecting the expected number of real events during an expecting run, such an approach tipically requires more advanced handling strategies to mitigate class imbalance effects \cite{unbalanced1} \cite{unbalanced2}.
+While it is possible to train a classifier on an imbalanced dataset, with number of injections reflecting the expected number of real events during an expecting run, such an approach tipically requires more advanced handling strategies to mitigate class imbalance effects \cite{unbalanced1, unbalanced2}.
 To simplify the implementation and fully exploit the informations available in the dataset, we opted for a balanced dataset, using all the available injections.
 The data were split into training ($70\%$) and Test ($30\%$) subset.
-For O3a, the training set includes 58,281 noise triggers and an equal number of injection triggers.
+For Random Forest algorithm the validation dataset is not required since the bootstrap sampling ensure an un-biased classificator.For O3a, the training set includes 58,281 noise triggers and an equal number of injection triggers.
 The test dataset consists of 24,977 noise and 24,977 injection triggers.
 For O3b, the training set includes 53,472 noise triggers and an equal number of injections, while the test set consists of 22,917 triggers for each class.
 The split was performed such that there is no overlap between training and test dataset.
 Additionally, data were sampled randomly from the full dataset to avoid any bias that might arise from specific detector conditions or non-stationary noise behavior at certain times.
 This results in two statistically independent datasets, each with a balanced representation of noise and injection triggers.
 The next step is to define the set of features that will be used to train the algorithm.